HERA-Team/hera_tape/doc/parallelify.20170128.scratch.md

 ## scratch

-This for loop might benefit from rewritting in a more declarative style
+These for loops might benefit from rewriting in a more declarative style
 ```python
 import threading